kimlintu/Primitive2D/README.md

-A simple 2D game engine written in C/C++ using SDL2 and OpenGL.
+A basic 2D game engine written in C/C++ using SDL2 and OpenGL.

 # Goals